 On this day 10 years ago, I was among the first to arrive on the scene of the Interstate 35W bridge collapse in Minneapolis, Minnesota.

-My friend and I wanted to help, but the bluffs along the river were too steep and far too tall.
-Some of the people on the bridge comforted each other while help arrived.
+Some of the people on the bridge comforted each other while the first responders arrived.

 I didn’t hear anyone scream, nor did I see many signs of panic.
-(Later, when I met some of the survivors, I learned they were struggling to understand where they were.)
+(Later, when I met some of the survivors, they said they were struggling to make sense of the scene.)

 The bridge has long since been rebuilt, and most Minnesotans seem to have moved on.
 But we haven’t all forgotten.